català español

 … Dominique Tomasov Blinder is one of the instigators of the rediscovery of the Jewish past.
 Architect by profession, she started Urban Cultours, from scratch, thanks to her passion for architecture and her new home city, stimulated by the promise she made to her mother of not breaking the chain of memory.
 Little by little, the Spaniards also join interested in this part of their history.

-Andre Aciman's visit to Barcelona had a deeper reason: “… to look for remnants of my Jewish ancestry in Spain …” Physical reminders of the Jewish life from 1000 years ago being scarce*, he is unfortunately unsuccessful in his quest.
+Andre Aciman's visit to Barcelona had a deeper reason: “… to look for remnants of my Jewish ancestry in Spain …” Physical reminders of Jewish life from 1000 years ago being scarce*, he is unfortunately unsuccessful in his quest.
 As he participates in one of Urban Cultours’ visits, he catches himself, while standing outside of an alchemist’s house …

 … looking for what I imagine every Jew secretly hopes to find.
 I am not a believer, and there is something verging on kitsch in the gesture, but with my hand I feel the right jamb of the door in the hope of touching a telltale indention marking the spot of an absent mezuzah.
 I know that my guide has seen and understood my gesture, but is tactful enough to say nothing.
 I know-she-knows- I-know-she-knows … I grew up with such converso antics.